-The larger your down payment, the lower your monthly payments will be and faster you’ll be able to pay off your loan.
+The larger your down payment, the lower your monthly payments will be, and the faster you’ll be able to pay off your loan.
 Your down payment will likely be due while you’re at the dealer, before you sign on the dotted line.
 Kroeger said he made a 40% down payment with his credit card so that he could collect some reward points.

 If possible, you’ll want to put down at least 20% of your vehicle’s overall purchase price.
 This is a general rule of thumb that can save you on your loan payments later.

 Paying cash rather than financing a vehicle is an option.
 This can allow you to skip owing interest and forgo monthly payments.
-You can pay in cash at the dealer’s office or with a cashier’s check, if your car’s value is greater than $10,000.
+You can pay in cash at the dealer’s office or with a cashier’s check if your car’s value is greater than $10,000.

 How Long Does It Take?